divyajarugula/frontend/README.md

 ### This is the README file of Calculator.
-- above is my first preoject.
+- above is my first project.